tanthanh85/network-automation-course/modules/10_router_central_management/theory10.md

 **What is a Centralized Console?**
 It's a web-based (or sometimes CLI-based) application that allows network administrators to:
 *   Manage an inventory of network devices.
-*   Perform common operational tasks (e.g., reboot, backup, collect logs).
+*   Perform common operational tasks (e.g., reboot, backup, collect logs,...).
 *   Monitor device status and performance.
 *   Receive automated alerts.
+*   Trigger external API calls (Webex, Slack, Zalo...)

 **Why build a Python Flask-based Console?**
 *   **Unified Interface:** A single pane of glass for multiple tasks.